cedricrettus/CheapEat/README.md

  POST  /angebote
   - creates a new offer
+  - Parameters:

-                      Parameters: "titel" : title of the offer "beschreibung" : description of the offer
+     - "titel" : title of the offer
+     - "beschreibung" : description of the offer
-                                  "datum" : date when the offer is to be picked up format yy-mm-dd "zeitForm" : time when the offer is to be picked up format hh:mm "kueche" : kitchen e.g. italian, french
+     - "datum" : date when the offer is to be picked up format yy-mm-dd
+     - "zeitForm" : time when the offer is to be picked up format hh:mm
+     - "kueche" : kitchen e.g. italian, french
-                                  "menge" : the number of available servings (int) "preis" : the price per serving (double) "bilder[]" : image/jpeg binary
+     - "menge" : the number of available servings (int)
+     - "preis" : the price per serving (double)
+     - "bilder[]" : image/jpeg binary
-                      Response:   OK if offer is successfully created bad request with errortext
+   - Response:   OK if offer is successfully created, bad request with errortext

+ POST  /bestellung
- POST  /bestellung    creates an order for the specified offer
+  - creates an order for the specified offer
+  - Parameter:
-                      Parameter:  "menge" : servings to be placed on order (int) "id"    : offer id (int)
+     - "menge" : servings to be placed on order (int)
+     - "id"    : offer id (int)
-                                  OK if order is successfully created
-                                  bad request with errortext
+  - response: OK if order is successfully created, bad request with errortext

  POST